/*

 Other Tips: Triage Third-Party Risks

 Third-party cybersecurity risk has been a major area of focus for federal and state regulators.
-The Safeguards Rule covers two types of third-party risks: those arising from service provider relationships and those arising from software supply chains.
+The Safeguards Rule covers two types of third-party risks.
+First, those arising from service provider relationships and second, those arising from software supply chains.
 To address service provider risk, the Safeguards Rule requires financial institutions to take a three-pronged approach.
 Institutions must oversee service providers by vetting their security practices up front, requiring them to maintain security safeguards by contract, and periodically reassessing their security compliance and practices.

 Establish Processes To Monitoring Effectiveness